Cookies - A guide for developers

 Session vs Permanent cookies

-Permanent cookies either contain the attribute Expires, which sets a date where the cookie is to be deleted by the browser, or a Max-Age attribute, which defines a set length of time the cookie lasts before being deleted.
-The value for Max-Age should be the number of seconds the cookie lasts before expiry.
+attribute, which defines a set length of time the cookie lasts before being deleted.
+The value for Max-Age

 Session cookies, on the other hand, are deleted when the browser session ends.